A Motivic Pairing and the Mellin Transform in Function Fields

 \begin{remark} We observe that certain zeta values seem to appear in the terms of our product formula above.
 For example, the term

 Examining the formula for $\Phi^\star$ given in Example \ref{Ex:MZV (3,1)}, we see that the 4th coordinate of the above expression equals

-where the $*$ coordinate contains a complicated sum coming from the product $\Phi^{\star}\cdots \Phi^{\star(i)}$.
-The top coordinate, however, matches the formula we obtained in Example \ref{Ex: Tensor powers Carlitz Prod Formula} for $n=4$, which hints that a term consisting of $\zeta_A(4)$ appears in the expression for $p_4(G(1,1,\bz))$.
+This matches the formula we obtained in Example \ref{Ex: Tensor powers Carlitz Prod Formula} for $n=4$, which hints that a term consisting of $\zeta_A(4)$ appears in the expression for $p_4(G(1,1,\bz))$ (the $\delta_1$ maps are different in each case, so we can't make a direct comparison).
 We are hopeful that studying formulas of this type could lead to new expressions for $\F_q(\theta)$-linear relations between multiple zeta values.
 However, the $*$ coordinate complicates the situation.
 This theme will be explored in a future project. \end{remark}